NeoktaLabs/ppopgi-smartcontracts-foundry/README.md

 ### 📈 Coverage & Confidence

 - Each invariant is executed across **hundreds of randomized runs**
 - Each run performs **tens of thousands of contract calls**
-- No reverts, discards, or invariant violations were observed in the current configuration
+- No invariant violations were observed in the current configuration

 This provides strong evidence that:

 - Accounting remains correct under adversarial sequencing
-- Governance actions cannot break safety guarantees
+- Governance actions cannot violate solvency guarantees
+- Randomness handling is lifecycle-safe
 - Registry integrity is preserved across the system’s lifetime

 > Invariant testing does not prove the absence of all bugs,
 > but it significantly raises confidence that **entire classes of bugs cannot exist**.